devops-ontap/cisco-fso-labs/Docs/API Enablement Track/Students/Day-1.md

 ========================
 https://jupyter.org/install

-- [ ] Install Python 3.x if you do not already have it installed
+- [ ] Install Python 3.x if you do not already have it installed (latest or 3.8)
 ==========================================================
 https://www.python.org/downloads/